OpenDriveLab/DriveLM/README.md

 </p>

-- 🔜 Reasoning for future events that have not even happened.
+- 🔜 Reasoning for future events that have not yet happened.
-  - Many **"What If"**-style questions, imagine the future by language.
+  - Many **"What If"**-style questions: imagine the future by language.

 <p align="center">
   <img src="assets/point_2.png" width=70%>
 </p>

-- ♻ Task-driven Decomposition.
+- ♻ Task-driven decomposition.
   - **One** scene-level text-goal into **many** frame-level trajectory & planning text descriptions.